 What time can I arrive?
 Guest check-in is 6:30-7:30pm each night.
 Guests will not be admitted after 7:30pm.

 Can I bring my children?
 Children may stay at the shelter if accompanied by a parent or guardian.
 (Children 8 years of age and older are permitted to serve with parents and/or guardians volunteering at the shelter.)

 How many guests will the shelter hold?
 The shelter allows 10 guests per night.
 Guests are admitted on a first come, first served basis.

 What is Guest “Give Back”?
 It takes a community to run the shelter!
 We ask each guest to be responsible for wiping down their own cot and stripping their own bed.
 Guests are encouraged to assist with additional housekeeping duties required to run the shelter.

-NOTE: Shelter staff and volunteers reserve the right to refuse service to anyone exhibiting signs of hostility, aggression, or appear to be under the influence of drugs or alcohol.
+NOTE: Shelter staff and volunteers reserve the right to refuse service to anyone exhibiting signs of hostility, aggression, or who are under the influence.

 click here to register to volunteer

 In partnership with the First Church of the Nazarene, BHI opened its shelter doors to the community for its first full cold weather season November 1, 2016- March 31, 2017, and plans to re-open the same dates for the 2017-2018 winter season.
 The shelter serves up to 10 guests per night, offers a men’s dorm, women’s dorm, and family sleeping room.
 The shelter is a community ran program, made possible in large part by community volunteers, community shelter donations and community financial support.